kris-ellery/wordpress-starter-kit-gulp/README.md

 ## Build Task

-This task will generate a fresh build of your project.
-It will run several individual tasks on files within `./source` and then output them to `./build/wp-content/themes/{custom-name}`.
+Generate a fresh build of your project.
+Task will run several individual tasks on files within `./src` and then output them to `./build/wp-content/themes/{custom-name}/`.

 Run: `gulp build`